PsyTeachR/msc-data-skills/docs/index.md

 ## I found a bug!

 This book is a work in progress, so you might find errors.
 Please help me fix them!
-The best way is to open an [issue on github](https://github.com/PsyTeachR/msc-data-skills/issues){target="_blank"} that describes the error
-, but you can also mention it on the class Teams forum or [email Lisa](mailto:lisa.debruine@glasgow.ac.uk?subject=msc-data-skills).
+The best way is to open an [issue on github](https://github.com/PsyTeachR/msc-data-skills/issues){target="_blank"} that describes the error, but you can also mention it on the class Teams forum or [email Lisa](mailto:lisa.debruine@glasgow.ac.uk?subject=msc-data-skills).

 ## Other Resources